 CFDs, spread betting and Forex are leveraged products.
 This means that your exposure is magnified.
 Whilst this means that your profits can be bigger, your potential losses could also be magnified.
 Subsequently, these products are defined as high risk products and you can lose more than your initial investment when trading them.
 We offer you the option of using tools such as stop-losses, which are available to limit your maximum potential loss on each trade.

 The spread is the difference between the price you can sell or buy an asset.
 This consists of the ‘bid’ and ‘offer’ prices.

 This is the price at which you can buy to open a new (long) position or close an existing (short) position.
-When trading equities the offer price indicates a seller in the market that is willing to sell their shares at the price in question.
-The ask/offer price is usually lower that the bid price.
+When trading equities the offer price represents a seller in the market that is willing to sell their shares at the price in question.
+The bid price is usually lower than the ask/offer price.

 ‘Shorting’ or ‘going short’ is simply the mirror image of buying an asset (e.g. a share).
 If an asset is held short and the price of the asset falls, a profit will be made.
 Likewise, if you hold a short position and the underlying asset rises, you will make a loss.

 The mechanics of shorting or ‘going short’ theoretically involve borrowing an asset from one source, selling it to a third party and then buying it back at some point in the future (hopefully after the price has dropped) to return it to the initial holder.
 If the price has dropped and you buy the asset back for a lower price than at which you sold, you keep the difference.

 Yes, it is possible to open a long position and a short position at the same time in the same asset (e.g. a share).
 This is known as a ‘Forced Open’ position.